himanshuc3/blog/src/content/git-ignore.md

 ---
 slug: 'git-ignore'
-date: '2025-03-06'
+date: '2025-06-03'
 title: '🌲 Git better at ignore-ing'
 tags: ['TIL', 'git', 'bash']
 ---

-**Let’s take a contrived example:** It’s been a _hectic day_, filled with _code reviews_, _brainstorming sessions_ and _unstable CI builds_ causing your one line bug-fix to be delayed by a week (only if this was fictional).

-In the midst of this chaos my friends, you notice you've got nothing but one code review comment on your PR.
-Low and behold, it’s of those stupid shared config files (`env`, `config`, `playwright.js`, `package.json` etc.) that slipped through the cracks of your commits.
+**Let’s consider a relatable (albeit slightly exaggerated) scenario.**
+It’s been a long, chaotic day—packed with _code reviews_, endless _brainstorming sessions_, and a _CI pipeline_ that seems determined to sabotage your simple one-line bug fix for an entire week.
+If only this were fiction.

+Amidst the madness, you finally get a notification—someone reviewed your PR.
+But to your dismay, it’s just one comment.
+And not even a meaningful one.
+It’s about a rogue change in a shared config `file—env`, `config.js`, `playwright.config.js`, or the dreaded `package.json`—one of those files that sneaked into your commit unnoticed.

 ## 🥁 Enters update-index

-`update-index` command updates the index - staging area - entries for one or more files.
+The `git update-index` command updates the index - staging area - entries for one or more files.
 In simpler terms, it helps you git ignore files valid only to your local index - unlike `.gitignore`, which ignores files for every user commiting to that repo.

 ```bash {numberLines}
 # --no-skip-worktree to reverse the command
 git update-index --skip-worktree package.json
 ```

-**Result of running the command:**
+**🧠 What this does:**

 - 🛑 Git _stops tracking changes_ to `package.json` (locally).
 - ⏳ You can still pull updates from the repo without needing to stash your changes.